 The search term report displays a list of the keywords that triggered your ads even if you’re not directly bidding on them.
 In this report, keywords you’re bidding on are flagged with a green check mark and the term “added.”

-It is a best practice to go through your search term report once a week, limiting the data to the previous week’s date range.
+It is a best practice to go through your report once a week, limiting the data to the previous week’s date range.

 In the above report, the advertiser may want to add the term “coach” as a negative.
 Alternatively, they may want to actively bid on this term if they have a program aimed at training financial coaches.

-If you spend one to two hours per week reviewing your search term report, adding negative terms and adding new long-tail positive terms, you’ll definitely reduce waste and get more qualified clicks.
+If you spend one to two hours per week reviewing your search term report, adding negative terms and adding new long-tail positive terms, you’ll definitely reduce wasted ad spend and get more qualified clicks.

-We spent so much time on keyword selection and refinement because it’s the best way to get qualified traffic to your website and qualified traffic = qualified leads.
+We spent so much time on keyword selection and refinement because it’s the best way to get qualified traffic to your website product and service pages – your money pages – and qualified traffic = qualified leads.

 It’s all about the leads!

-Once a user clicks through to your website, the next Ideal scenario is that they will reach out to you in some way.
-In B2B-speak, that typically means filling out an online form or calling to speak with a sales representative.
+Once a user clicks through to your website or a landing page created specifically for your ad campaign, the next ideal scenario is that they will reach out to you in some way.
+That typically means filling out an online form or calling to speak with a sales representative.
 Sometimes it can even mean a direct sale from the website.

-To this end, it’s beneficial to create a specialized landing page that is relevant to the user’s search query and includes a single call-to-action accompanied by an incentive.
+To this end, it’s beneficial to create a specialized landing page that is relevant to the user’s query and includes a single call to action accompanied by an incentive.
 If you’re advertising more than one product or service, you should create a landing page custom to each one of them.